 How easy is it win money?

 Actually pretty easy!
-Three contestants start the game, and all you have to do is not come last in the first round to make it into the game and start winning money.
-From that point onwards you'll win money for every answer you get right, and even if you don't make it to the final, you'll take it with you when you're eliminated.
+Three contestants start the game, and as long as you don't finish last in the first round, you can make it into the game and start winning money.
+From that point onwards you'll win money for every answer you get right, and even if you don't make it to the final, you'll take your winnings with you when you're eliminated.

 Plus, spot prizes like holidays, festival tickets and experience days are awarded throughout.